exlskills/course-python-introduction/01_Basic Python/02_Manipulating_Varables/00_Algebra/index.md

 print(x + y)

 ```

+- You can run this in python and it will print out 4 since 2 + 2 = 4

 There are a multitude of other mathematical functions that you can use.

 - `*` = Multiplication